RockHong/back-end-codechallenge-mid/README.md

-**The challenge**
+## The challenge

 You are building out a payment API for an e-commerce platform.
 You're working on the user story "As a user, I can submit my order and payment details to the system, in order to complete my purchase".

-**The acceptance criteria are:**
+## The acceptance criteria are:

 Functional requirements

-*Provide the order items including itemId, quantity*
+- Provide the order items including itemId, quantity

-*Provide payment details: cardNo, expiryDate, CVC no*
+- Provide payment details: cardNo, expiryDate, CVC no

-*Non-functional requirements*
+- Non-functional requirements

-*API request must be validated (no need to validate payment details for this challenge!)*
+- API request must be validated (*no need to validate payment details for this challenge!*)

-*ItemIds exist*
+- ItemIds exist

-*Items are in stock*
+- Items are in stock

-*Calls to API must be idempotent*
+- Calls to API must be idempotent

-You must use:
+You *must* use:

-*Typescript in node.js OR a statically-typed language*
+- Typescript in node.js OR a statically-typed language

-*REST or graphQL as the API layer*
+- REST or graphQL as the API layer

-*a persistence layer*
+- a persistence layer

-*The rest of your implementation is down to you (libraries, frameworks, etc)*
+- The rest of your implementation is down to you (libraries, frameworks, etc)-

 **For your code submission, it's preferred that you send us a link to a GIT repository showing your personal commits, rather than a zip file, but a ZIP is acceptable.
 Your submission should include:**

-*the code
+- the code

-*a complete README on how to run the code, including any environment variables
+- a complete README on how to run the code, including any environment variables

-*if you use an RDBM persistence layer , provide the SQL schema as a SQL file
+- if you use an RDBM persistence layer , provide the SQL schema as a SQL file

+Thank you!
+Happy coding :)